 Your patients trust you to deliver safe, durable, and esthetically pleasing restorations.
 That means you need a lab that shares your commitment to excellence.
 A reliable lab invests in quality materials, modern technology, and skilled technicians to produce work that fits perfectly and lasts for years.
 Taking the time to properly evaluate a lab’s processes, credentials, and track record is a critical step in protecting your practice and ensuring the best possible outcomes for your patients.

-Check for Key Certifications and Standards
+Verify Their Certifications and Standards

 When you’re evaluating a new lab, start by checking their credentials.
 Reputable labs adhere to strict industry standards and often hold certifications like ISO or DAMAS (Dental Appliance Manufacturers Audit Scheme).
 These aren’t just fancy acronyms; they represent a commitment to quality management, safety protocols, and traceability.
 As one industry expert notes, “The foundation of any reliable restoration is compliance with international safety standards.”
 This level of oversight ensures that every case follows a documented, repeatable process, from material sourcing to final inspection.
 A certified lab provides peace of mind that you’re receiving restorations that are not only beautiful but also safe and compliant.
 Don’t hesitate to ask a potential lab partner about their quality control systems and what certifications they hold.

-Read Reviews and Verify Their Experience
+Read Reviews and Confirm Their Track Record

 In today’s world, a business with no online footprint is a major red flag.
 Customer feedback is one of the most transparent ways to gauge a lab’s reliability and service quality.
 Look for testimonials on their website, read Google reviews, and see what other dentists are saying on professional forums.
 A lab with a long history of positive feedback is likely doing something right.
 As one lab owner puts it, “A lack of customer reviews are the epitome of a red flag.”
 Beyond reviews, look into their experience.
 How long have they been in business?
 Do they specialize in complex implant cases?
 Ask to see a portfolio of their work or if they can provide references from other dentists.
 A great lab will be proud to show you what they can do.